“Fate often saves an undoomed man if his courage holds.”

 In classic bardic fashion, Odds Bodkin creates vivid character voices for Beowulf, Hrothgar, Grendel and his Mother, Unferth, Wyglaf and others while playing his musical instruments.

-Enjoy the laughter and tears along with this appreciative live audience.
 Not recommended for children under twelve.

 1 hour 21 minutes